yazz/VisualJS/README.md

 - Start Visual Javascript
 - Create an app in your web browser
 - Share the app with others by sending them the app URL

-Visual Javascript is perfect for small web apps or microservices, but not suitable for high performance apps or low level systems.
+Visual Javascript is perfect for small internal web apps or microservices, but not so suitable for high performance apps or low level systems.
 Some demo apps can be found at https://yazz.com (Yazz sponsors development of the tool).
 <br/><br/><br/>